 Bandwidth sharing apps, how much you can make, and my impressions on them:

-8. Bitping: This service, in their own words, is “distributed network intelligence for DDoS-hardened enterprise solutions”, meaning that it is basically a service to assist against DDoS hacking attacks; they use your network to ping various websites to test them for said attacks.
+- Bitping: This service, in their own words, is “distributed network intelligence for DDoS-hardened enterprise solutions”, meaning that it is basically a service to assist against DDoS hacking attacks; they use your network to ping various websites to test them for said attacks.
 They’re not using your IP to share bandwidth, but just to ping their client’s networks.
 I’ve seen estimates of making around $3 USD a month as a node for this service.
 If this were the only app you used, it wouldn’t be worth it, but on top of the others, it’s a good addition.
-They pay out in Bitcoin SV (BSV), so you’ll need a BSV wallet to receive payments (I recommend Atomic wallet).
-EDIT: they’re too low value for my location in the world right now, and it uses too much CPU/power, so I removed this one from my computer.
+They pay out in Bitcoin SV (BSV), Bitcoin Cash (BCH), and Solana (SOL), so you’ll need a crypto wallet to receive payments.

 Here’s a chart comparing all of the services, the supported operating systems, and the price per gigabyte shared.